yugabyte/yugabyte-db/docs/content/latest/admin/ysqlsh.md

 Parsing for arguments stops at the end of the line, or when another unquoted backslash is found.
 An unquoted backslash is taken as the beginning of a new meta-command.
 The special sequence `\\` (two backslashes) marks the end of arguments and continues parsing SQL commands, if any.
 That way SQL statements and `ysqlsh` commands can be freely mixed on a line.
 But in any case, the arguments of a meta-command cannot continue beyond the end of the line.

 Many of the meta-commands act on the current query buffer.
 This buffer holds whatever SQL statement text has been typed but not yet sent to the server for execution.
-This will include previous input lines as well as any text appearing before the meta-command on the same line.
+This includes previous input lines as well as any text appearing before the meta-command on the same line.

 ### Reference

-The following meta-commands are defined:
+The following meta-commands are available.

 ##### \a